How does the body’s immune response operate to fight infection?

 The nurse should ask about any history of allergic reactions to latex or related products.

-Which of the following cells orchestrates the immune system response?
+Which cells orchestrate the immune system response?

 Helper T cells orchestrate the immune system response by activating other immune cells.